balajinswamy/angular-flask-mysql-seed/README.md

     * `grunt dist` to launch a web server on an optimized application

 ## Creating a Flask service
+    To create a new virtual environment run the install.sh script ./install.sh
-	A virutal environemt in a new 'flask' directory peer to the root should have already been created
+	A virutal environemt in a new 'flask' directory peer to the root should have been created by now

 ## Run the flask service:
     flask/bin/python run.py